agile-ts/documentation/docs/packages/core/features/agile-instance/Methods.md

 ## `createStorage()`

-Creates a new [Storage](../storage/Introduction.md) Interface for AgileTs, which allows AgileTs to work with the Storage, the Interface represents.
+Creates a new [Storage](../storage/Introduction.md) Interface for AgileTs, that allows AgileTs to work with the Storage that the Interface represents.
+The Interface allows AgileTs to permanently store States in the Storage.
 ```ts
 const Storage = App.createStorage({
     key: 'dummyStorage',